kalasutra/Clash_For_Magisk/README.md

 ### Manage service start / stop

-- Use the `clash_control` command under andoid termux, the available parameters enable|disable|restart, for example, the command for service startup is clash_control enable.
+- Use the `clash_control` command under andoid termux, the available parameters enable|disable|restart, for example, the command for service startup is `clash_control enable`.

 - It is recommended to use [Dashboard App](<https://github.com/Dashboard2/Dashboard>) management.